breez/doc/src/What-are-the-Breez-Fees.md

+# What are the Breez Fees?

 ### Sending Lightning Payments
 Routing fees are dynamic based on the available path.
 The Breez node has 1 sat base fee in many cases, but some channels have higher fees depending on the liquidity state of the network.
+You can limit the Lightning in the PR
 ### Receiving LN payments
 No fees, unless a new channel is required.
 ### Channel creation (setup fee)